-As an Unemployment benefit recipient you will receive Form 1099-G, Government Payments, from your state tax agency by January 31 - in the subsequent year of the tax return year - either by mail or electronically.
-If you did not receive the 1099-G from your state, please contact them or the state unemployment compensation website for this form.
+As an unemployment benefit recipient, you will receive Form 1099-G, Certain Government Payments, from you state tax agency by January 31, 2023, either by mail or electronically.
+If you did not receive the 1099-G from your state, contact them or the state unemployment compensation website for this form.

 Form 1099-G reports the amount of unemployment compensation received in Box 1 and any federal income tax withheld in Box 4.
 Be sure to include these amounts on your tax return on eFile.com - see instructions below.